Courses a.y. 2022/2023

 Born in Milan, Italy.
 Degree in Business Administration from Bocconi University, where he also obtained a PhD in Business Administration and Management.
 He has been Visiting Scholar at the Sloan School of Management ath the Massachusetts Institute of Technology (1997-1998) and Visiting Professor at the Tuck School of Business at dartmouth College (Winter terms 2007, 2008, 2009, 2011, 2013)

-TIM (Telecom Italia Mobile) Chair in Market Innovation, Professor of Management.
-Since 2014 he is being Dean of the Faculty.
-Before taking this role he has been Director of the Master in Business Administration (2012-2014) and Director (2008-2011) of the PhD in Business Administration and Management.
-He has also been Programme Chair of the Competitive Strategy Division of the Strategic Management Society.
-He is one of tthe four Editors of Strategic Organization and sits on the Editorial Boards of: Strategic Management Journal, Journal of Management and Journal of Management Studies.
+Gianmario Verona has been Rector of Bocconi University since November 2016.
+He is a Professor of Management.
+Between 2012 and 2016 he was TIM (Telecom Italia Mobile) Chair in Market Innovation.
+Before being appointed Rector, he served Bocconi as Dean of the Faculty (2014-2016), Director of the Master in Business Administration (2012-2014) and Director of the PhD in Business Administration and Management (2009-2012).
+He has also been Programme Chair of the Competitive Strategy Division of the Strategic Management Society (2008-2010).
+He is currently Editor of the journal Strategic Organization (SAGE) and sat on the Editorial Boards of Strategic Management Journal, Journal of Management and Journal of Management Studies.

 Technology and Innovation Management with particular reference to: Dynamic Capabilities; Knowledge Integration; User Innovation and Entrepreneurship.